Evilazaro/contoso-arch-center/_docs/business-units/insurance/insurance-overview.md

     docker pull mcr.microsoft.com/mssql/server:2017-latest
     ```

-1. **Clone the Source Code Repository**: The source code for the applications you'll be working with in this hack can be found at [Microsoft-OpenHack/containers_artifacts on GitHub](https://github.com/Microsoft-OpenHack/containers_artifacts).
+1. **Clone the Source Code Repository**: The source code for the applications you'll be working with in this hack can be found at [Microsoft-Trip Insights/containers_artifacts on GitHub](https://github.com/Microsoft-Trip Insights/containers_artifacts).

     - [Clone the repository from the command line](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) or [use VS Code to clone a GitHub repository](https://code.visualstudio.com/docs/editor/github#_setting-up-a-repository).

     >**TIP**: If you're working with a team, it's highly recommended to create a new Git repository or [create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the hack source code repository in order to have a way to collaborate and share files as you progress.

-1. **Useful Add-Ons**: Consider installing the following tools to help you through this OpenHack.
+1. **Useful Add-Ons**: Consider installing the following tools to help you through this Trip Insights.

     - [Kubectx / Kubens](https://github.com/ahmetb/kubectx) allow for quick switching between Kubernetes contexts and namespaces
     - [Visual Studio Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) can be helpful, especially to quickly create templated YAML files (**Note**: This is pre-installed in the remote container development option)